 - Review more of the difficult flashcards, and less of those that you know well.

-If you are using Remembering the Kanji, you can simply enter the maximum frame number that you have studied so far.
+If you study with Remembering the Kanji you can simply enter the maximum frame number that you have studied so far.

 If you are not studying the kanji in the RTK sequence (say, JLPT), or you want to skip parts of RTK, then you will need to use Add Cards > Custom Selection instead.